-What is meibomitis?
+What is Meibomian gland dysfunction?

-Who can be affected by meibomitis?
+Who can be affected by MGD?

-How is blepharitis related to meibomitis?
+How is blepharitis related to MGD?

-What causes meibomitis?
+What causes MGD?

-This condition can result from irregular oil production by the oil glands of the eyelids which creates a favorable environment for bacterial growth.
+This condition can result from irregular oil production by the oil glands of the eyelids which create a favorable environment for bacterial growth.
 It can also develop as a result of other skin conditions such as acne rosacea and scalp dandruff.

-How is meibomitis diagnosed?
+How is MGD diagnosed?

-How is meibomitis treated?
+How is MGD treated?

-Can medications be used to treat meibomitis?
+Can medications be used to treat MGD?

-What can I do at home to encourage healthy meibomian gland function?
+What can I do at home to encourage healthy Meibomian gland function?

 Directions for eyelid warm compresses: